 Allécia also reported positive interaction, on the whole.

 “We do get quite a lot of people watching,” she said during our interview in November.
-“Some like Koreans are a bit more shy and don’t always want to talk but if they do talk they usually—the thing I hear actually most is just ‘thank you.’
+“Some like Koreans are a bit more shy and don’t always want to talk but if they do talk they usually — the thing I hear actually most is just ‘thank you.’
 They just say, ‘Thank you.
 I didn’t know.’
 So I think it really is effective in reaching people.”

 “Thankfully, I’ve never heard that before,” she said with a laugh.
+I told her about the internet discussion, which she agreed was “horrible.”

-“That’s horrible,” she said when I told her of the internet discussion.
 “If someone said that to me, firstly, we’re not protesting.
 We’re like simply showing the truth.
 And we’re not protesting what’s happening in Korea.
 We’re showing people the truth of what’s happening in the world, not only Korea.
 This is not only about animals in Korea, this is about animals all over the world.
 This is applicable worldwide, not only Korea.”